DivyaVerma21/Airbnb-reviews-sentiment-analysis/README.md

 - Dataset: [TripAdvisor Hotel Reviews]
 - Source: [Kaggle]
   ## Credits
-I must not forget to give credits to Chatgpt for helping me with the coding.
+Thanks copilot and Chatgpt for helping me with the coding.